oakes680/Sprint-Challenge--Advanced-CSS/README.md

 4. How would you describe preprocessing to someone new to CSS?

+Syntax (LESS) -> Compiler (JavaScript) -> CSS.
+You write first in  something like LESS that is easier and more powerful than css ..
+Then it is compiled in to CSS

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like mixins.
+I think it will be great when you need to use the same lets say button in 200 places.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.